 It would be a good idea to take your cryptocurrency down the trading platform and store it safely into separate wallets.
 Bitcoins and other cryptocurrencies have no physical existence, but they can be stored electronically using a hot wallet (needs internet) or cold wallet (no internet required).
 There are also hardware wallets where you can store cryptocurrency out of your PC or desktop.
 The same is the case for paper wallets too.

 Some users would prefer using decentralized or Defi wallets where there is no third party involved.
-No matter whichever type you choose, there are a few criteria that you should consider.
+No matter whichever type you choose, there are a few criteria that you should consider the following binance under investigation.

 - Multi-factor Authentication: Adding two or three-layer passwords enhance the security level as one has to penetrate deeper to get access.
 Though this may slow down the transaction speed, it’s worth having it.